OurVoiceUSA/HelloVoter/README.md

 ## Test Automation

-For testing we use `mocha` and `detox` on `ios`.
+For testing we use `mocha` and `detox`.
 Run the below to get setup with that:

     npm install -g detox-cli mocha-cli
     brew tap wix/brew
     brew install wix/brew/applesimutils
     brew tap facebook/fb
     brew install fbsimctl --HEAD

+Then build/execute the tests:

+* for iOS:
     detox build -c ios.sim.debug

-Execute tests with:

     detox test -c ios.sim.debug

+* for Android:
+    detox build -c android.emu.debug
+    detox test -c android.emu.debug

-Test Automation for Android is waiting on them to support a newer version of react native, see https://github.com/wix/detox/issues/608
+Test Automation for Android may have issues due to a newer version of react native, see https://github.com/wix/detox/issues/608

 ## Contributing